Towkir7970/Android-Project/README.md

 # Android-Project

-This is a basic To Do app that for android
+This is a basic To Do app for android